wp-plugins/w4-post-list/readme.txt

 == Changelog ==

+= 1.7.1 =
+* Fixed: Ajax pagination issue.
+* Improved: Template input field.
 = 1.7 =
 * Introducing: Tinymce button.
 Now, create a post list right from the post/page edit screen.
 That means more Independence !!!
 = 1.6.9 =
-* Improved: Tax Query selection has been improved, that means more Independence !!!
+* Improved: Tax Query selection has been improved.
 = 1.6.8 =
 * Improved: Meta Query selection has been improved.
 = 1.6.7 =